FreeFlarum/freeflarum.com/.github/ISSUE_TEMPLATE/ask-a-question.md

 ---
-name: Ask a question
+name: 'Ask a question'
-about: Do you have any question?
-Sure, we can help.
+about: 'Do you have any question about FreeFlarum?'
-title: "[question]"
+title: '[Question]'
-labels: ''
+labels: '❔'
 assignees: ''

 ---